Christmas 2022: this time with a sustainable Christmas tree? - NIKIN EU

 Christmas 2022: this time with a sustainable Christmas tree?

 So which is the most sustainable Christmas tree?
-The real one, the plastic one or simply no Christmas tree?
+The real one, the plastic one or simply no Christmas tree at all?
 We have investigated.

 Christmas is just around the corner, and with it the anticipation of the festivities - including the decoration of the house.
 The Christmas tree is a central part of this.
-But here, too, many people are increasingly asking the question: How do I combine tradition with the new need for sustainability?
-Is there such a thing as a sustainable Christmas tree?
+But here, too, many people are increasingly asking themselves: how do I combine tradition with the new need for sustainability?
+Is there even such a thing as a sustainable Christmas tree?

 Christmas Tree

-Sustainable Christmas tree: this is what bothers you about the real tree
+Sustainable Christmas tree: what's wrong with the real tree

-The conventional fir tree that we decorate for the festive season is a consumer good like many others.
+The traditional fir tree that we decorate for the festive season is a consumer good like many others.
 Real Christmas trees are grown in plantations, i.e. extensive monocultures.
-The young trees grow for a few years among their "peers".
+The young trees grow for several years among their "peers".
 Once they have reached the desired size, they are cut down, sold, decorated - and disposed of again after a few days.
 In view of the threat to forests worldwide, this is a practice that seems increasingly questionable.

 [ product-handles list="folded-polylana-r-ripped1, treewrap-allover-x-mas, treegloves-thumb-norwegian, gift-card, treeneckwarmer-single"]